Never wonder what you’ll have to wear again …

 General guidelines for presentable casual:

 - Jeans and khakis are appropriate, as long as they do not have any holes or other large, visible stains.
-They should also not be tight fitting as you’ll likely be moving around in this outfit.
+Make sure your pants sit on your waist, and are not sagging or too tight.